Garlic Butter Potatoes

 The secret is parboiling the potatoes before roasting them.
 This gives you perfectly fluffy middles and nice crispy edges.

-You’ll also add a little parmesan cheese which melts and gets crunch in the oven.
+I also added a little Parmesan cheese, which melts and gets crunch in the oven.

 And just when you thought it couldn’t get any better?
 They're tossed in garlic butter for the ultimate comfort food experience.